Tiny House Showers, Sinks, and Tubs

 Low Flow Shower head Laws

-Sometime the water lines get block with algae.
+Sometimes the water lines get blocked with algae.
 If you see a black organic substance on the nozzle see this page for Caring For Your Freshwater System

 Shower Surrounds